Improving Topic Modeling by Distilling Soft Labels from Language Models: Baselines

-\paragraph{ECRTM} We adopt the original implementation\footnote{\url{https://github.com/BobXWu/ECRTM}}, which incorporates an embedding clustering regularization to improve topic coherence by encouraging word embeddings to cluster around topic embeddings.
-The VAE encoder consists of $2$ hidden layers with $200$ neurons each, using the softplus activation function.
-Topics and words are represented as embeddings in a shared $200$-dimensional space, where the topic-word matrix $\beta$ is computed via the softmax of negative pairwise Euclidean distances with a temperature parameter of $0.2$.
-We initialize word embeddings using GloVe embeddings \citep{pennington-etal-2014-glove} pre-trained on Wikipedia and Gigaword (\texttt{glove-wiki-gigaword-200}) downloaded via the \texttt{Gensim} library.
-The embedding clustering regularization (ECR) is formulated as an optimal transport problem and solved using Sinkhorn's algorithm \citep{sinkhorn1964relationship, cuturi2013sinkhorn} with $\alpha = 20.0$ and a maximum of $1000$ iterations, weighted by $\lambda_{\text{ECR}} = 100.0$ in the final loss.
-The model is trained for $200$ epochs with the Adam optimizer \citep{kingma2014adam} using a learning rate of $0.002$ and a batch size of $64$.
+\paragraph{ECRTM} We adopt the original ECRTM implementation\footnote{\url{https://github.com/BobXWu/ECRTM}}~\citep{wu2023effective}.
+ECRTM augments a VAE topic model with embedding clustering regularization to separate topic embeddings and mitigate topic collapse.
+The encoder has two hidden layers with 200 neurons and softplus activations.
+Topic and word embeddings are 200-dimensional; the topic-word matrix is computed with a softmax over negative pairwise Euclidean distances using temperature $0.2$.
+Word embeddings are initialized with 200-dimensional GloVe embeddings~\citep{pennington-etal-2014-glove}.
+The ECR term is solved as an optimal transport problem with Sinkhorn iterations~\citep{sinkhorn1964relationship, cuturi2013sinkhorn}, using $\alpha=20.0$, at most 1000 iterations, and loss weight $\lambda_{\mathrm{ECR}}=100.0$.
+The model is trained for 200 epochs with Adam, learning rate $0.002$, and batch size 64.

-\paragraph{FASTopic} We use the TopMost library \citep{wu-etal-2024-towards-topmost}, which adopts the original implementation\footnote{\url{https://github.com/BobXWu/FASTopic}} by encoding the documents with contextualized embeddings and regularizing the semantic relations as optimal transport (OT) plans.
-This is done by adding OT regularization terms to the standard BoW reconstruction loss.
-Specifically, we use the default hyperparameters by setting $\alpha_{DT} = 3.0$ for document-topic regularization, $\alpha_{TW} = 2.0$ for topic-word regularization.
-The model is trained for $200$ epochs with a learning rate of $0.002$.
+\paragraph{FASTopic} We use the TopMost implementation~\citep{wu-etal-2024-towards-topmost} of FASTopic~\citep{wu2024fastopic}.
+FASTopic encodes documents with contextualized embeddings and uses optimal-transport regularization to align documents, topics, and words while retaining BoW reconstruction.
+We use the default hyperparameters: document-topic regularization $\alpha_{DT}=3.0$, topic-word regularization $\alpha_{TW}=2.0$, learning rate $0.002$, and 200 training epochs.